Berkeley MBA Essays & Analysis 2023-2024

 Overall, Haas is trying to get a better understanding of the context from which a candidate has evolved, both professionally, and personally.
 Moreover, these questions invite a sense of your attitude and resilience through adversity.
 While the opening five questions establish potential jumping off points, you are free to delve into another personal experience that defines you.
 The key to this essay is to quickly establish context and then elaborate on how you handled the situation and grew because of it.
 An important thing to keep in mind is to avoid a “blame game” and simply establish the circumstances that influenced you.
 Most importantly, you’ll want to account for your actions (to show) and briefly comment on why the situation was difficult for you.
 After all, resilience entails a struggle with an outcome of success.

-Given the highly personal nature of the opening five questions, candidates should reflect more on circumstances that have informed their character, as opposed to digging into a setback at work.
+Given the highly personal nature of the opening five questions, candidates should reflect more on circumstances that have informed their character, as opposed to digging into a setback at work in this Berkeley MBA essay.
 You may be able to incorporate how the lessons you learned from hardships and unusual circumstances have informed your approach to your career, but professional setbacks should not be the main focus of this essay.
-Also keep in mind that this essay is optional—do not feel pressure to make a mountain out of a molehill to deliver more content in your application.
+Also keep in mind that this Berkeley MBA essay is optional—do not feel pressure to make a mountain out of a molehill to deliver more content in your application.
 Take some time to reflect and tell the adcom how the circumstances from their queries or other situations influenced you.

 This section should only be used to convey relevant information not addressed elsewhere in your application.
 This may include explanation of employment gaps, academic aberrations, supplemental coursework, etc. You are encouraged to use bullet points where appropriate.